Fonemine/documentation/cpq_admin.md

 * **ACL**: indicating the user roles for the users that are allowed access to the price book.
 For instance, the US price book may be accessible only by sales user roles who are employed and selling within the USA, and hence not accessible to sales reps who are not members of the sales-USA role, because they sell in the Japan market.

 Once a price book is created, the next step is to create product categories,then create products and services within their respective product categories.
-Finally we create pricing for the products where we specify the price specific to one or more price books to reflect the different prices for the product in the different markets that these different price books represent.
+Finally we create pricing for the products where we specify the price relative to a price book to reflect the price for the product in the specific market that this price book represents.
+A product may have different pricing entries and price values for different price books.

 ## 2. Product/Service Categories

-Product/Service Categories in MobileForce CPQ are hierarchal groupings of products or services that are configured and sold to the customer.
+Product/Service Categories in MobileForce CPQ are hierarchal groupings of products or services that are sold to the customer.

-In the MobileForce CPQ UI, it is simply called a **Product Category** to represent both products and service categories.
+In the MobileForce CPQ, this entity is simply called a **Product Category** to represent both products and service categories.

 A product or service category can be nested within another category.
 Products/Services can belong to multiple categories.
-For a Product/Service to be usable and added to a Quote, it must belong to at least one category.
+For a Product/Service to be usable and added to a Quote, it must belong to at least one product category.

 ![Create Product Category in MobileForce CPQ](/images/add_product_category.png)